MaayanLab/Playbook-Workflow-Builder/docs/user/cavatica.md

 ## Accessing Files in your CAVATICA Workspace

-CAVATICA's files are accessible over DRS from the CAVATICA environment.
+CAVATICA's files are accessible over DRS from the CAVATICA environment, but only with your authentication token.
 The file ID which is visible on the URL of a file in CAVATICA, is the same id which you can use to access it with DRS from: `drs://cavatica-ga4gh-api.sbgenomics.com/{file_id}`.

 ![A screenshot showing the CAVATICA File ID](./figures/cavatica/04-cavatica-file-id.png)
 **Figure 4.** A screenshot showing the CAVATICA File ID.

 In this case the DRS URI would be:
-`drs://cavatica-ga4gh-api.sbgenomics.com/64d66395b4a1f74f0aef1a68`
+`drs://cavatica-ga4gh-api.sbgenomics.com/64d66395b4a1f74f0aef1a68#?headers={"X-SBG-Auth-Token":"_your_cavatica_key_"}`

 This DRS URI can then be used when inputting a file (Fig. 5)